 The Berlin Turnpike was included in Connecticut's trunk line system in 1913.
 When the New England Interstate route numbering system was adopted in 1922, the road became part of New England Route 2.
 When the US route system was inaugurated in 1926, NE-2 became US 5.

 Around 1940, a short bypass was built to the east of Worthington Ridge Road in Berlin, once part of the original US 5.
 Worthington Ridge Road became US 5A.

-The Berlin Turnpike links two segments of the Wilbur Cross Parkway and Highway, the first expressway route through the center of Connecticut.
-Long multilane divided highways that are not expressways are rare in the state: how did the Berlin Turnpike turn out that way?
-And why was a gap left in the expressway system?
+The Berlin Turnpike links two segments of the Wilbur Cross Parkway and Highway, the first freeway route through the center of Connecticut.
+Long multilane divided highways that are not freeways are rare in the state: how did the Berlin Turnpike turn out that way?
+And why was a gap left in the freeway system?

 The Wilbur Cross Parkway as planned in the late 1930s would have handled through traffic only, and bypassed large cities.
 (The WCP doesn't exactly tunnel through downtown Hartford or New Haven as the interstates do, but the Parkway would have ventured even further afield.)
 Two bridges were planned for Hartford, several miles to the north and south.
 For an idea of how rural the parkway's character would be, a river crossing between Rocky Hill and South Glastonbury was later discussed.